- THIS PAGE CONTAINS -

 perfect triangle on the label around the hole.
 They are never found on the counterfeit.

-Finally, evidence exists that Sam Phillips contracted a pressing plant in Los Angeles to
+Finally, evidence exists that Sam Phillips contracted the Monarch pressing plant in Los Angeles to

 manufacture records for him.
 These do not have the "push-marks", but are recognized by

 the manufacturer's imprint in the trail-off-vinyl, which consists of a triangle, followed by

 four digits identifying the press run.
 Although these are not technically "Original Suns",

 they are extremely rare and highly sought after.